Olorin7/Fa18HW2/README.md

 4. Implement the `get`, `scanAll`, `scanGreaterEqual`, `put`, `remove`, and `bulkLoad` methods of `BPlusTree`.
 In order to implement `scanAll` and `scanGreaterEqual`, you will have to complete the `BPlusTreeIterator` class.
-If `testRandomPuts` fails because of a timeout exception raise the globalTimeout (line 37).
+If `testRandomPuts` fails because of a timeout exception raise the `globalTimeout` (line 37 in `TestBPlusTree`).
 Anything under a minute is probably okay.

 After this, you should pass all the tests we have provided to you (and any you